GoogleFeud/ts-macros/docs/In-Depth/macro_labels.md

 }
 ```

 Only catch is that these macros cannot accept any other parameters - their first parameter will **always** be an object with information about the statement.
 Even though you cannot provide parameters yourself, you can still use the `Var` and `Accumulator` markers.
-All statements are wrapped in an arrow function, you can either call it or inline it with `$$inlineFunc`.
+All statements are wrapped in an arrow function, you can either call it or inline it with `$$inline`.

 ## Usable statements